Joalor64GH/Chocolate-Engine/README.md

 Not everything is perfect, so contributions and/or [pull requests](https://github.com/Joalor64GH/Chocolate-Engine/pulls) would be nice!

 If you need a tutorial on modding, go check out [the wiki](https://github.com/Joalor64GH/Chocolate-Engine/wiki)!

-## This engine is in a major WIP state, report bugs in issues.

 ## Downloads
 * [itch.io](https://joalor64.itch.io/chocolate-engine)